-Typical Symptoms; Pain on the bony prominence on the outside of your hip that is worse for activity
+Typical symptoms: Pain on the bony prominence on the outside of your hip that worsens with activity.

 Bursae are structures that occur throughout the body.
 They are basically little sacks of fluid that typically occur between bony surfaces and overlying soft tissue (such as a tendon).
 They essentially act as little cushions and serve to prevent the effect of friction.
 However, they themselves can sometimes become irritated.